Woman struggling with husband’s Parkinson’s asks premier: ‘Find me a doctor’

-HALIFAX — As her ailing husband looked on Friday, Theresa Zukauska combatively sliced the air with her hand and made a blunt request of Nova Scotia Premier Stephen McNeil.
+HALIFAX — As her ailing husband looked on Friday, Theresa Zukauskas combatively sliced the air with her hand and made a blunt request of Nova Scotia Premier Stephen McNeil.

 "Find me a doctor," she said.

-Three times in the past five years, Zukauska has had to call around and visit clinics to ensure that Walter — a retired astronomer — has the necessary primary care.
+Three times in the past five years, Zukauskas has had to call around and visit clinics to ensure that Walter — a retired astronomer — has the necessary primary care.

 Then, last month, the retired school teacher received word that the couple's current family physician is departing her practice in Halifax in early November.

-Note: Note to readers: This is a corrected story.
-An earlier version misspelled Zukauskas in the first two uses.